 - Butter and olive oil – I prefer to use both in this recipe as I find that imparts the most flavor, keeps the meat moist and helps make the skin super crispy!

-- Variations to try – If you want to get fancy with it, you can roast a whole garlic bulb in the pan with the chicken and potatoes or add some lemon juice or lemon zest to your garlic butter butter mixture or throw some whole lemons in the pan to roast up.
+- Variations to try – If you want to get fancy with it, you can roast a whole garlic bulb in the pan with the chicken and potatoes or add some lemon juice or lemon zest to your garlic butter butter mixture or throw some lemon slices in the pan to roast up.
 It’s your world!

 Spatchcocking or butterflying a chicken is not as scary as it looks.
-Once you learn how, you’ll be doing this all the time.
+Once you learn how to prep a whole bird this way, you’ll never go back!

-Remove the giblets from the inside of the bird.
-Thoroughly pat chicken dry with paper towels.
-Make sure the chicken is breast side down on your cutting surface.
-Using sharp kitchen shears, cut along each side of the backbone from the tail to the neck.
-You can save the backbone piece to make stock or throw it away.
+Step 1: If necessary, remove the giblets from the inside of the bird.
+Thoroughly pat the chicken dry with paper towels.
+Place the whole chicken breast-side down on a sturdy cutting surface.
+Using sharp kitchen scissors or poultry shears, cut along one side of the backbone from neck to tail.

-Once the backbone is removed, flip the chicken over, grab the wings and breast meat on each side and bend the chicken inwards until the breastbone cracks.
-Push down on the top to flatten out the bird.
-Congrats, you did it!
+Step 4: Once the backbone is removed, flip the chicken over breast-side up, firmly grab the wings and breast meat on each side and bend the chicken inwards until the breast bone cracks.
+Push down on the middle of the chicken with the palm of your hand to flatten out the bird.
+Congratulations, you did it!

-How to roast a whole spatchcock chicken with potatoes
+🥘 How to roast a whole butterflied chicken with potatoes

-Roast chicken and potatoes together at 425 degrees until the internal temperature at the thickest part of the breast measures 165 degrees on a meat thermometer.
+Step 4: Roast chicken and potatoes in a preheated oven at 425 degrees f for 40-50 minutes or until the thickest part of the breast and thigh reaches 165 degrees on an instant read thermometer.

-Remove chicken from the pan and transfer it to a cutting board.
-Tent it with aluminum foil and let it rest for 15-20 minutes before serving.
-Always let your chicken rest.
-This preserves the juiciness of the chicken.
-While the bird is resting, I like to put the potatoes back in the oven to keep them piping hot and make them even crispier.
+Step 5: Using tongs, transfer the chicken to a cutting board, tent with aluminum foil and let it rest for 15-20 minutes before carving and serving.
+While the bird is resting, return the potatoes to the oven to continue to cook and crisp.

 - Leftovers will keep well in an airtight container in the refrigerator for 3-4 days.